ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_secprof_wanopt.rst

 cifs_secure_tunnel
 ++++++++++++++++++

 - Description: Enable/disable securing the WAN Opt tunnel using SSL.
-Secure and non-secure tunnels use the same TCP port (781
+Secure and non-secure tunnels use the same TCP port (7810).

-  0).

-  choice | disable | Disable SSL-secured tunnelling.

-  choice | enable | Enable SSL-secured tunnelling.